Early Life and Education of Natalie Portman: A Complete Timeline

 Loading Video...

-2005: Apartment Purchase in West Village
+2005: Apartment purchase in West Village

-2006: Expressing Connection to Jewish Identity
+2006: Connection to Jewish identity

 In 2006, Natalie Portman expressed a strong connection to her Jewish identity, particularly in Israel, and shared her desire to raise her children Jewish.

-2006: Guest Lecturer at Columbia University
+2006: Guest lecturer at Columbia University

 Loading Video...

-2008: Listing Apartment for Sale
+2008: Apartment listed for sale

-In 2008, Natalie Portman listed her West Village apartment for sale at $6.55 million.
+In 2008, Natalie Portman listed her apartment for sale at $6.55 million.

-2009: Becoming Vegan
+2009: Becoming a vegan

 In 2009, Natalie Portman became a vegan after reading Jonathan Safran Foer's Eating Animals and later produced a documentary on factory farming systems in the U.S. by the same title.